How to Clear Your Twitter Search History

 If you use certain queries often (like tracking your brand mentions or checking specific hashtags), you shouldn’t have to redo them daily.
 This is where tools like TweetStormAI come in handy.

-If you’re constantly using Twitter for research, content ideas or brand monitoring, clearing your history is only a small part of the picture.
+If you use Twitter for research, content or brand monitoring, clearing your history is a small part of the process.
 TweetStormAI helps you avoid clutter in the first place by letting you search with precision and without leaving a messy trail.

 Here’s how: